valentjn/vscode-ltex-languages/src/resources/README.md

 * ${all variants as markdown}

+Use a specific variant like `en-US` or `de-DE` instead of the generic language code like `en` or `de` to obtain spelling corrections (in addition to grammar corrections).

 User dictionaries can be created via `ltex.<LANGUAGE>.dictionary`, where `<LANGUAGE>` is one of the language short codes listed above.

 ## Features